RayStick/RayStick/README.md

   <summary>Click for more details - for instance, What type of neuroscience?</summary>
   <br />

   I specialised in neuroimaging, specifically **Magnetic Resonance Imaging (MRI)**.
-I have investigated the neural, vascular and metabolic function of the human brain and how these functions changed in **Multiple Sclerosis**.
+I have investigated the neural, vascular and metabolic function of the human brain and how these functions change in **Multiple Sclerosis**.
 I have developed and refined **methods of measuring brain signals**, examining different interpretations of what these signals tell us about brain health.
 </details>

 ### 🧠 **Data Wrangler** at [The Alan Turing Institute](https://www.turing.ac.uk/people/researchers/rachael-stickland)